khmarbaise/maven-training/README.md

 * Aggregator example (?) (the root pom in this folder!)

 * Inheritance example

 * multimodule-deps
   Example for ordering of the reactor + inheritance

+* Example with code generation
+  -> sapm (antlr)

+ToDo
+----

-* Configured example for doing a release
+* Configure an example for doing a release
   - use file:/// for Subversion instead http(s)
   - use local location for distribution area (site, artifacts)

-ToDo
-----

-* project-site-mvn2-mvn3 (site generation compatibility mvn2/mvn3)

 * WAR example ?
   -> which one?
 Take a look into the Maven book ?
 Waether Example